Trump tries to revive stalled election-eve drug discounts

 The White House has framed the plan as a “demonstration program” to test if the extra cash will make seniors more likely to stay on their medications and avoid costly hospitalizations.

 But Reps.
-Frank Pallone, D-N.J., Richard Neal, D-Mass, and Sen. Ron Wyden, D-Ore., have argued that sending cards to nearly all Medicare recipients is not a test.
+Frank Pallone, D-N.J., and Richard Neal, D-Mass., and Sen. Ron Wyden, D-Ore., have argued that sending cards to nearly all Medicare recipients is not a test.
 For example, there wouldn’t be a control group against which to measure results.
 Therefore, such a mass mailing would not meet legal standards for a Medicare demonstration program to test a new idea.

+Pallone dismissed the latest White House push.
+“This has never been about helping people,” he said in a statement.
+“It’s always been about Trump’s self-serving political interests.”

-Trump came into office promising to get tough on drug prices, but he was unable to win over enough congressional Republicans to pass broad legislation, and Democrats had more ambitious ideas.
-Some of Trump’s regulatory initiatives to curb prescription costs face legal challenges from industry.
+Trump came into office promising to get tough on drug prices, but he was unable to win over enough congressional Republicans to pass broad legislation limiting price increases for medications already on the market.
+Meanwhile, Democrats coalesced behind a more ambitious plan authorizing Medicare to directly negotiate prices.

+Trump’s has launched regulatory initiatives to curb prescription costs, but some face legal challenges from industry.
 Prices for brand name drugs continued to rise during his term, though not as sharply as in previous recent years.